moorhen-coot/Moorhen/README.md

 `./get_sources`

 4. Build gsl, Coot, the CCP4 libraries and examples:
-*In this branch*, it is intended that you do the build "out-of-tree", i.e. in a dedicated build directory that is not a subdirectory of the source directory.
+In this branch, it is intended that you do the build "out-of-tree", i.e. in a dedicated build directory that is not a subdirectory of the source directory.
 (Actually this is true for most of the build, but `boost` is still built in-tree.)
 So first you need to make a directory "somewhere else", e.g. your home:
 `cd`
 `mkdir webcoot_build`
 `cd webcoot/build`
 Then you need to run the `initial_build.sh` script in the source directory, e.g.:
 `/parent/of/where/you/installed/the_source/ccp4_wasm/initial_build.sh`
 This should build all dependencies and then `WebCoot`/`BabyGru`.

 5. To run the Baby-Gru molecular graphics application:
 `cd install/web_packages/baby-gru`
 `npm start`